 The organization is modeled on first-century Christianity where there is no division of clergy and lay person.
 All baptized persons are ordained ministers and share the responsibility of teaching and preaching.
 Congregations are made up of 200 members and are led by spiritually mature men called elders.
 There is a group of elders that oversee each congregation.
 Congregations meeting in a building they call a Kingdom Hall.
 A group of 20 congregations make up a circuit and 10 circuits make a district.
 The overall church is overseen by a governing body that is located in Brooklyn, New York.

-Members generally worship twice a week; once on Sunday and again at a weeknight meeting.
+congregations worldwide.
+Members generally worship twice a week; once on Sunday and again at a weeknight

 They allow people of any race or ethnicity to join their church and will not support any group that is motivated by racial or ethnic hatred.
 They do not shun members who have become inactive, but reach out to those who have strayed.
 Members can be disfellowshipped for being unrepentant for sins such as drunkenness, stealing or adultery.
 A disfellowshipped person is avoided by church members in order to be protected from their bad influence.
 This is based on the bible verse that says to "remove the wicked from among yourselves."